 If you ask a question, expect an answer.
 An honest, straightforward answer, no sugar coating, not pleasantries.

 This doesn’t mean that you cannot have a goofy conversation and lots of fun; but this will be during fun time.
 If there are things to be arranged, there is no time for chitchat.
 Efficiency is king, and efficiency beats pleasantries at any time.

-People, in general, like to instruct other what they think is the right way – right way because a rule, regulation, or the law say so.
+People, in general, like to instruct others on what they think is the right way.
 And those who enjoy doing that don’t do it in an obliging way, but rather nagging.

-On the other hand, I just came back from Italy where I’ve noticed that elderly people like to lecture others in public spaces, too, so maybe it’s a European thing, but I’d still say that Germans are the trailblazers here.
+On the other hand, I just came back from Italy.
+There, I’ve noticed that elderly people like to lecture others in public spaces, too.
+Hence, maybe it’s a European thing, but I’d still say that Germans are the trailblazers here.

 Another thing is that people, in general, are not very religious.
 Generally, the north is rather protestant and the further south you get, the people become more Catholic.
 In the former GDR regions, having been socialist, religion was more or less taboo, hence, they aren’t very pious.

-Therefore, religious topics, even criticism of churches, is not so touchy or even a taboo like in more religious regions.
+Therefore, religious topics, even criticism of churches, are not so touchy or even taboo like in more religious regions.